 - Resco Mobile CRM does support Blackberry powered by Android

 Available space: Resco Mobile CRM requires as much database space as is decided by the system admin (by using sync filters).
-There’s no way you can copy the whole CRM database into a phone or a tablet (you just don’t have that much memory), so synchronization filters need to say how much of the data will be stored in the local database for an offline access.
+There’s no way you can copy the whole CRM database into a phone or a tablet (you just don’t have that much memory), so synchronization filters need to say how much of the data will be stored in the local database for offline access.
 This can be as little as 100MB.
 Records don’t take much from the available space, attachments do.

-Note: the current size of app itself is 37.7 MB on iOS (18MB on Android).
+Note: the current size of the app itself is 37.7 MB on iOS (18MB on Android).
 Compared to Chrome with 82,6MB and OneNote with 190MB, it’s quite small.

-Minimum 512MB RAM (1GB is better): A database of 15,000 records can run very smoothly on a 512MB RAM, whereas a database of 2.5 million records can display average performance on a 1GB RAM.
+Minimum 512MB RAM (1GB is better): A database of 15,000 records can run very smoothly on 512MB RAM, whereas a database of 2.5 million records can display average performance on 1GB RAM.
 In most cases, it depends on the way you’ll use it.